Björn Gelotte

 In March 2004, Gelotte and Strömblad were both ranked No. 70 out of 100 Greatest Heavy Metal Guitarists of all time by Guitar World.

 Other projects

 Before joining In Flames, Gelotte was a member of Flesh of Sights.

-He is currently involved in a side project called All Ends, which he and his former In Flames bandmate Jesper Strömblad write the songs for.
-Björn's sister is one of the singers for All Ends.
+He was involved in a side project called All Ends, which he and his former In Flames bandmate Jesper Strömblad wrote the songs for.
+Björn's sister was one of the singers for All Ends.
 Neither of them plan to play in the side project live due to In Flames' demanding schedule.
 He also played guitar on the track "Self Versus Self" by UK/Australian drum and bass act Pendulum, along with his bandmates Anders Fridén and Peter Iwers.

 Gelotte did several guest appearances, contributing a guitar solo on the track "Letters From Neverend", from the album Schlacht by the band Avatar, and performing lead guitar for the song "Force of Hand", from the album Atoma by the band Dark Tranquillity.